 With conventional techniques this would require a big greenhouse space and months of manually counting aphid larvae and adults that usually hide in the tiniest spaces underneath the leaves.
-Instead, we used automated video-tracking as a high-throughput phenotyping method to quantify aphid feeding behaviour.
+Instead, we used automated video tracking as a high-throughput phenotyping method to quantify aphid feeding behavior.
 In collaboration with Noldus Information Technology, we developed a video-tracking platform with a top-view camera above a well plate with aphids on leaf discs.
-With EthoVision software, aphids body movements were automatically tracked.
-With this, we could calculate the amount of ‘probes’ the aphids performed, i.e. the punctures aphids make in the leaf with their piercing-sucking mouthparts.
-From the duration of each probe we could estimate which probes were unsuccessful probes (short, superficial penetrations) and which probes had a high likelihood of involving successful feeding events (long probes) and to determine the level of resistance of each plant.
+With EthoVision software, aphid body movements were automatically tracked.
+With this, we could calculate the number of ‘probes’ the aphids performed, i.e. the punctures aphids make in the leaf with their piercing-sucking mouthparts.
+From the duration of each probe we could estimate which probes were unsuccessful (short, superficial penetrations) and which probes had a high likelihood of involving successful feeding events (long probes) and determine the level of resistance of each plant.
 Eventually, we were able to screen 6 biological replicates of each of the 350 plant lines in a couple of weeks with this prototype platform (which later became the EntoLab system).
-Not only did it save us a lot of time and manual labour, we also obtained relevant details about different aspects of plant resistance, quantified in more than 20 behavioral variables.
+Not only did it save us a lot of time and manual labor, we also obtained relevant details about different aspects of plant resistance, quantified in more than 20 behavioral variables.
 With genome-wide association mapping, one of these variables revealed a significant association with mutations in a gene on chromosome 3 of Arabidopsis.

 Movie of automated video tracking of 20 aphids simultaneously.
 Myzus persicae aphids were tracked on Arabidopsis leaf discs using EthoVision XT video tracking software.
 The aphid’s body center was automatically detected and tracks of the previous 30 seconds are visualized in red.
 Arenas are numbered from 1 (top left) to 20 (bottom right).
 The movie is displayed at 16× speed.